TrajectoryMover: Generative Movement of Object Trajectories in Videos: TrajectoryAtlas Details

 \subsection{Dataset statistics}

 TrajectoryAtlas is built from curated Evermotion indoor scenes and a foreground pool of 119 assets, with 98 Objaverse objects and 21 primitives with Bullet proxy variants.
-After filtering, the dataset contains 21,533 paired samples, which corresponds to 43,066 RGB videos and 43,066 binary mask videos.
-We use 20,459 pairs for training and 1,074 pairs for testing.
-Trajectory composition in the filtered set is 9,537 drag pairs, 3,113 throw pairs, 3,162 roll pairs, 2,867 drop pairs, 1,564 placement static pairs, and 1,290 placement falling pairs.
-For drag, we use three path templates with counts, 3,151 \(O\), 3,184 \(S\), and 3,202 spiral.
-For hit annotation, we have 9,325 hit pairs and 9,354 no-hit pairs.
+After filtering, the dataset contains 33,290 paired samples, which corresponds to 66,580 RGB videos and 66,580 binary mask videos.
+We use 31,629 pairs for training and 1,661 pairs for testing.
+Trajectory composition in the filtered set is 10,615 drag pairs, 4,778 roll pairs, 3,962 throw pairs, 3,682 drop pairs, 1,564 placement static pairs, 1,290 placement falling pairs, 783 door swing pairs, 759 pendulum swing pairs, 732 slide curve pairs, 720 slide straight pairs, 708 C-path surface pairs, 653 leaf-fall pairs, 628 figure-8 controlled-air pairs, 533 wiggly-line surface pairs, 501 U-path surface pairs, 501 stick-slip-slide pairs, 473 hover-orbit controlled-air pairs, and 408 zigzag controlled-air pairs.
+For drag templates, counts are 3,151 \(O\), 3,184 \(S\), 3,202 spiral, and 1,078 point-to-point drag pairs.
+For hit annotation, we have 13,462 hit pairs and 16,974 no-hit pairs.